How to rent and use a bike-share system in Rio de Janeiro

 - Monday August 5th, 2019

 If you have ever come to Rio de Janeiro, you must have seen that orange bikes are everywhere.
 Those are bikes from a bike-share system called Bike Rio (or Bike Itaú, as Itaú bank sponsors this program).
-Bike Rio is very easy and cheap to use — especially with the chaotic traffic jam in Rio, cycling to places seems a great alternative.
+Bike Rio is a very easy and cheap way to rent a bike in Rio de Janeiro.
+Especially with the chaotic traffic jam in Rio, cycling to places seems a great alternative.
 And if you agree Rio is one of the most beautiful cities in the world, cycling around the city is also great for the eye.

 About the bike-share system

 Most big cities in the world are using the bike-share system nowadays.
 And they all work in a very similar way.
-Lots of bicycle stations are built around the city and people can rent a bike to use for a certain time frame and return it at a different station.
-Shanghai, London, New York City, Barcelona and hundreds of other big cities have been using this system for years now.
+A big company usually sponsors this kind of service and adds many bicycle stations around the city.
+Anyone can use their phone to rent a bike and use it during a certain time frame.
+You may also return it to any other station.
+Shanghai, London, New York City, Barcelona, and hundreds of other big cities have been using this system for years now.

-Basically, the system works this: you can take a bike in one station, use it for up to 1 hour and return it at a different station.
+Basically, the system works like this: you can take a bike to one station, use it for a certain period, and return it to a different station.
 Then, you must wait at least 15 minutes until you take another bike without any additional charges.
 These are the basic conditions that apply to every plan.